mendechris/mendechris.github.io/essays/return-of-the-javascript.md

 ## Javascript: Need to Know

 I don't like to label tools like language as 'good' or 'bad' since every language was useful at some point.
 From my limited experience, I think that Javascript is an extremely useful programming language for software engineering.
 Because of its prevalence in the Tech Industry, there are many frameworks that use Javascript; it is much easier to work with a language that has an extensive library than to work with one that is not as well-supported.
-Javascript is useful because it can be used to manipulate the Document Object Model (DOM).
-This allows us to dynamically access and update pages as needed.
+Javascript is also useful because it can be used to manipulate the Document Object Model (DOM) which allows us to dynamically access data and update pages as needed.

 ## WOD WAR I

-Something about athletic programming
+Prior to this class, I had never heard of Athletic Software Engineering.
+In Theory, it sounds

 ## Okay!